CornerstonePres/cornerstone-pres/_events/2020-12-29-pastor-jens-jottings.md

 However, these are not contradictory statements to the first statement found at the opening of our readings for last week.

-According to the definition given to us by Washington State University, they are Synthetic statements, which "may be true or false depending on the way the world is. ...
+According to the definition given to us by Washington State University, they are **Synthetic statements**, which "may be true or false depending on the way the world is. ...
 One way we talk about the meaning of synthetic sentences is by evaluating the conditions under which they would be true or false" \[ibid]

 In order to understand the truth or falsehood of a statement, we must know the context in which the statement is made.
 I say this as an encouragement to those seeking to learn how to go through this life in the way of Jesus to study the entirety of scripture and not to narrow in on one or two verses at a time.
 It is necessary to understand all aspects of scriptural context in which one verse or phrase is being said or written.